jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 After all, the leaders believed they were protectors of their flock.
 That's why monarchs such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."
 The trending royal mentality was, "Everything for the people, nothing by the people."

 We can see how self-serving this mentality is.
 Why couldn't the nobles pay taxes?
 Why couldn't the people have a fair judicial system?
 Why couldn't merit decide who gets the job?
 Enlightened monarchs preached one thing and did another.

 The point is Darth King wasn't evil for being born into nobility.
 He was evil for holding his unhappy people back from enjoying the majic of playing the game of civilization.

 The nobles thus became fallen heroes.
+They lived inside a selfish story.
 And sadly, this story of fallen kings is repeating itself in our modern times.

 Our antagonists are also heroes fallen from grace.

 ## Fallen Heroes